rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Enable routing so that #placename url triggers search

-Rewrite p5 draw loop to use setTimeout/setInterval for inactive table [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) will help with this
+Rewrite p5 draw loop to use setTimeout/setInterval for inactive table [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) will help with this.
+Could use setInterval than only runs when draw is ready.

 Only output chordType if using inversions

+Write unit tests

+Add analytics

 Consider using windyTV map rather than text input